AJK888/True-Sidereal-Birth-Chart-Calculator/STRIPE_SETUP_GUIDE.md

 ## Next Steps

 After setup is complete:
-- Test a full subscription flow end-to-end
+- Test a full reading purchase flow end-to-end
+- Test subscription signup after free month
 - Monitor webhook events to ensure they're processing correctly
 - Switch to Live mode when ready for production
-- Update your frontend to handle subscription status changes
+- Update your frontend to handle the new pricing model